 You play an important role in your recovery after heart attack.

-Questions to ask your doctor before you leave the hospital.
+If you had a heart attack, ask your health care provider these questions before you leave the hospital.

 What to expect when you get home, getting support and easing back into your life.